chronicleworks/chronicle/docs/recording_provenance.md

 ### Example domain

-For this section we will use a our simplified [domain model for recording the provenance of medical guidance](./domain_modelling.md).
+For this section we will use our simplified [domain model for recording the provenance of medical guidance](./domain_modelling.md).
 We have a number of people who may be any combination of authors, editors or researchers collaborating to produce documents from evidence produced by a search process.